nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename a tag

+**MSS**
+1. User issues a rename command, specifying the existing and the new tag name
+2. AddressBook asks the user to confirm the action
+3. User confirms the action
+4. AddressBook replaces all the occurrences of the old tag Name to new tag name<br>
+Use case ends

+**Extensions**

+1a. old tag name does not exist
+> 1a1.
+AddressBook notifies the user that such a tag does not exist<br>
+  use case resumes at step 1

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.